goncalofm90/hansecom-frontend-challenge/hansecom-frontend-app/README.md

 6. Run: node ace db:seed
 7. Run: npm run dev

+The development server for the back end should be up and running.

 ### FRONTEND SETUP

 1. Setup the backend as instructed above.